MKastek/GCP-ACE-exam/cloud-billing.md

 -  Project and its resources can only be tied to one billing account.
 -  Billing account can handle billing for more than one project.

-### Quotas for the resources
+### Allocation quotas
-setting up quotas for the resources will prevent resource consumption from exceeding specified limits.
+Setting up quotas for the resources will prevent resource consumption from exceeding specified limits.

+Allocation quotas, also known as resource quotas, define the number of resources that your project has access to.
+Compute Engine enforces allocation quotas on resource usage for various reasons.
+For example, quotas help to protect the community of Google Cloud users by preventing unforeseen spikes in usage.

+Allocation quotas are the maximum number of resources you can create of that resource type, if those resources are available.